No charges for Wisconsin officer in killing of Black teen

 Scores of people surrounded the Milwaukee County Public Safety Building as Cole’s attorney and family members met with Chisholm, some chanting, “Say his name!
 Alvin Cole!” and “Justice!
 When do we want it?
 Now!”

-Chisholm’s report noted that Cole’s gun had a spent round in the chamber — the one that investigators believe he fired while running, possibly striking himself in the arm — and that the magazine was recovered in his sling bag, meaning the gun had no more bullets in it when he was shot.
-Mensah and two other officers at the scene said Cole pointed the gun at them.

-Cole’s sister, Taleavia Cole, insisted the shooting wasn’t justified because her brother could not have fired at Mensah.
-She said he should not be allowed to continue working as an officer.
+Cole’s sister, Taleavia Cole, disputed Chisholm’s conclusion that her brother had fired at Mensah, and said he should not be allowed to continue working as an officer.

 Chisholm also said that he didn’t believe the state had enough evidence to disprove that Mensah was defending himself or others, so he couldn’t meet the burden required to bring charges.
 Kimberley Motley, a family attorney for the Coles, seized on Chisholm’s wording.